Congsss1409/ams-service/README.md

 ## 📖 About Our Project

 In this repository, you'll find the central **Accreditation Management System (AMS)** that we created for our capstone project, the School Management System III.
-We designed it as a stand-alone microservice to act as the "brain" of the entire system.
+We designed it as a stand-alone microservice.
 It's capable of integrating with nine other operational modules, providing a centralized hub for managing accreditation documents, tracking compliance, and performing high-level analytics.

 We built this project to solve the real-world challenges of preparing for school accreditation, basing our work on the actual processes of Bestlink College of the Philippines.